meyayl/docker-overlayfs-mount/README.md

 If the host path for the `/upper` bind is a mounted remote share, you might want to switch the propagation from `rw` to `shared`.

-See for further details: https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation
+See for further details on docker bind propagation: https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation

 ## Shell access
 For shell access while the container is running, `docker exec -it overlayfs-mount /bin/sh`

 ## Troubleshooting
 The filesystem where the host path is located needs to be marked as shared.
-Otherwise the volume bindings for /work and /merge will result in an error and the container will not start.
+Otherwise the volume bindings for `/work` and `/merge` will result in an error and the container will not start.
 To mark a filesystem as shared, adopt following line to your needs:
 ```sh
 mount --make-shared /
 ```